CalvinVan/CS4348Project3/devlog.md

 ## Index File Notes
 - The index file will be divided into blocks of 512 bytes.
-- Each ndoe of the btree will fit in one block
+- Each node of the btree will fit in one block
 - The file header will use the entire first block
 - New nodes appended to end of file
 - No need to worry about delete